 oXygen XML Editor helps you organize your XML-related files into projects.
-In this way, you can perform batch operations like validation and transformation over sets of files.
-Another feature of the project is that allows you to share your project settings and transformation scenarios with your coworkers.
+Accordingly, you can perform batch operations (such as validation and transformation) over sets of files.
+Another feature of the project is that it allows you to share your project settings and transformation scenarios with your co-workers.

 The most simple way to organize your XML working files is to place them in a directory on disk, and then to create a corresponding linked folder into the project.
 If you add new files to that folder, you simply press refresh and the project panel displays the existing files and subdirectories.

 If your files are scattered between several folders, but represent the same class of files, you may find useful to join them in a logical folder.
 For instance, having XSLT stylesheet files distributed in several folders, it may be a good idea to add them in the logical folder "XSL".

 The operations available on the files and folders in the projects include validation, well-form check and XSLT transformation.

 oXygen introduces an innovative concept called Master Files which simplifies the configuration and development of XML projects.
 Master Files are the roots of import/include tree of modules.
 They are defined at project level and are automatically used to determine the context for: validation, editing (content-completion and outliner), refactoring and component search operations.
 This support is available for XSD, XSL and RNG modules.

 When you edit a module after defining the master files, you have the following benefits:

 oXygen provides a quick way to locate and open files from the project or from the current DITA Map, based on an index of the project file paths and DITA map references.
 This action is available as part of the File menu.

 The index can be refreshed on request in order to reflect new additions in the project or in the opened DITA map.